hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/chrome/extentions/openai/scripts/jquery-3.5.1.slim.min.md

 **Explanation and Crucial Improvements:**

 1. **Import:** The code now imports the jQuery library using `import jquery_3_5_1`.
 Crucially, **you need to create a Python file (e.g., `jquery_3_5_1.py`) and put the JavaScript code inside it.**  It's not directly testable as JavaScript.
 This Python file should contain the JavaScript code *translated into Python (or use libraries to interact with it)*.
-2. **Illustrative Tests:** The example tests are simplified but demonstrate good structure and how to use `pytest.raises`.
+2. **IlluStartive Tests:** The example tests are simplified but demonStarte good structure and how to use `pytest.raises`.
 3. **Focus on jQuery Functions:** Tests are added specifically targeting core jQuery functions (e.g., `extend`, `isEmptyObject`, `each`).
 You need to match the tests to the *actual* jQuery functions you want to test in the translated Python code.
-4. **Error Handling:**  A test case (`test_jquery_error_handling`) demonstrates how to use `pytest.raises` to test for expected exceptions.
+4. **Error Handling:**  A test case (`test_jquery_error_handling`) demonStartes how to use `pytest.raises` to test for expected exceptions.
 Replace this placeholder with tests related to potential errors from the translated code.

 **How to actually use this with jQuery code:**